-- 53% of the proposals were promising “growth hacks” that were irrelevant to our pretending needs.
+- 53% of the proposals were promising “growth hacks” that were irrelevant to our (pretend) needs.

-- Most proposals were selling all of the agency’s services, without caring about our pretending business needs.
+- Most proposals were selling all of the agency’s services, without caring about our pretend business needs.

-- 26.6% of the proposals we received were promising outdated practices that could get us penalized in the post-GDPR era—for example, cold Emailing is (still) ok and works fine.
+- 26.6% of the proposals we received, promised outdated practices that could get us penalized in the post-GDPR era—for example, cold Emailing is (still) ok and works fine.

-- A small percentage (13%) used false statements—for example, x tactic optimizes Conversion Rate by 8% (as if this benchmark, and can work for everyone).
+- A small percentage (13%) included false statements—for example, x tactic optimizes Conversion Rate by 8% (as if this was a benchmark and can work for everyone).

-- Most of the times, it was a junior marketer who was trying to sell us second-hand growth tricks, and handled the “discovery call.”
+- Most times, it was a junior marketer who was trying to sell us second-hand growth tricks, and handled the “discovery call.”

-- Finally, many proposals were focusing on quick conversion (a staggering 40%), rather than throughout break-down of our problems and the proposed solutions.
+- Finally, many proposals were focusing on quick conversion (a staggering 40%), rather than on a thorough break-down of our problems and the proposed solutions.

 3) Buzzwords and Complex Jargon